reanderson89/ms_fastapi/README-old.md

-# milestones-api
+# milestones_api

-milestones-api is a FastAPI based web application that provides an intuitive and efficient way to manage project milestones.
+milestones_api is a FastAPI based web application that provides an intuitive and efficient way to manage project milestones.
 The application is built on the Unicorn web server and utilizes a MariaDB MySQL database for data storage.
 This ReadMe file serves as a comprehensive guide to help you understand, install, and set up milestones-api, as well as run its unit and integration tests.

 ## Table of Contents